-If a defendant or counter-defendant successfully invokes this immunity, that defendant or counter-defendant shall be entitled to all actual costs, disbursements and reasonable attorneys' fees expended in the defense of the case as well as all actual costs, disbursements and reasonable attorneys’ fees expended in any successful appeal.
+If a defendant, respondent, or counter-defendant successfully invokes this immunity, that defendant or counter-defendant shall be entitled to all actual costs, disbursements and reasonable attorneys' fees expended in the defense of the case as well as all actual costs, disbursements and reasonable attorneys’ fees expended in any successful appeal.

-The rights and remedies of this statute apply to claims or actions brought by the state of New Hampshire or its subdivisions against any person or entity and, to the fullest extent possible, sovereign immunity for the recovery by such defendant or respondent of fees, costs, and damages provided in this statute is hereby waived.
+The rights and remedies of this statute apply to claims or actions brought by the state of New Hampshire or its subdivisions against any person or entity and, to the fullest extent possible , the State of New Hampshire waives sovereign immunity for any consequences that may be imposed upon the State or any subdivision thereof and thus any defendant or respondent has the right to recover fees, costs, and damages provided in this statute against any government entity as if they were a private entity.

-If a defendant, respondent or counter-defendant successfully disposes of all claims or counter-claims by a party brought against it under this section, the defendant or counter- defendant may recover all actual costs, disbursements, and reasonable attorneys’ fees incurred in defending itself from the claims or counter-claims, regardless of whether such costs, disbursements, or attorneys’ fees are related to a motion under this section.
+If a defendant, respondent or counter-defendant successfully disposes of all claims or counter-claims by a party brought against it under this section, the defendant or counter- defendant shall recover all actual costs, disbursements, and reasonable attorneys’ fees incurred in defending itself from the claims or counter-claims, regardless of whether such costs, disbursements, or attorneys’ fees are directly related to a motion under this section.

 If fewer than all claims or counterclaims are disposed of under this section, the defendant or counter-defendant may only recover those costs, disbursements, and attorneys’ fees incurred in connection with dismissing the claims that are deemed to be violative of the anti-SLAPP law.